 Provided it is not a traded company (see 7.3.4.3), a parent company is exempt from the requirement to prepare group accounts for a financial year if it is itself a subsidiary undertaking and is included in consolidated accounts for a larger group.
-This exemption is given by CA 2006, s 400, if the group accounts which include the company are drawn up by a parent undertaking established under the law of any part of the UK, or by s 401 otherwise.
+This exemption is given by CA 2006, s 400, if the group accounts which include the company are drawn up by a parent undertaking incorporated in an EEA State, or by s 401 otherwise.
 The two sections are in almost identical terms.